 Stir in the garlic and ginger, cook for 1 minute, stirring constantly.

 Sprinkle in the curry powder, garam masala, nutmeg, cinnamon, salt, pepper, and thyme.
 Stir.

-Add the chicken broth, stirring well to incorporate the flour into the broth.
+Add the chicken broth, stirring well.

 Add the reserved chicken, tomatoes, rice, apple, and cloves.
 Stir.